ckpantelides/airport/README.md

 The weather is mocked so it's always "sunny".
 I've used the Arrange, Assert, Act paradigm to organise the tests.

+#### Installation

+> npm install // installs the dependencies

-> node app.js - starts the CLI
+> node app.js // starts the CLI

-> npm test - run the tests
+> npm test // run the tests